orhun/git-cliff/website/docs/integration/gitea.md

 :::note

-If you have built from source, enable the `bitbucket` feature flag for the integration to work.
+If you have built from source, enable the `gitea` feature flag for the integration to work.

 :::

-For projects hosted on Bitbucket, you can use **git-cliff** to add the following to your changelog:
+For projects hosted on Gitea/Forgejo, you can use **git-cliff** to add the following to your changelog:

-- Bitbucket usernames
+- Gitea usernames
 - Contributors list (all contributors / first time)
 - Pull request links (associated with the commits)